 Participant demographics and characteristics

 Twenty-three patients with early PPMS and 26 healthy controls were recruited.
 One patient was unable to tolerate the scan and was therefore excluded; a second patient’s scans were excluded from the final analysis due to severe motion-related image degradation.
 Two control subjects were also excluded from the study due to the detection of unexpected pathology on structural spinal cord imaging.
 Therefore data from 21 patients and 24 age and gender-matched healthy controls were included in the final analysis (Table 1).
 Patients had short disease duration and mild to moderate levels of disability; further details on patient characteristics, disability and conventional brain MRI are summarised in Table 1.
-Conventional MRI of the cervical cord identified cervical cord lesions in 18 out of 21 patients (see conventional MRI findings presented patient-by-patients with age and disease duration in supplementary Table 1).
-Of the 18 patients with cervical cord lesions, 14 patients had lesions within the lower C1 to upper C4 segments covered by the MRS and QSI volumes.
-(Solanky et al., 2013)
+Conventional MRI of the cervical cord identified cervical cord lesions in 18 out of 21 patients (see conventional MRI findings presented patient-by-patients with age and disease duration in supplementary Table 2).
+Of the 18 patients with cervical cord lesions, 12 patients had lesions within the C1 to C3 segments covered by the MRS and QSI volumes.

+Spectroscopy quality indicators

+Typical post-processed spectra are shown in Figure 2.
+The FWHM and SNR estimated by LCModel (reported as mean ± SD) were 0.11 ± 0.03 ppm and 4.4 ± 1.4 respectively.
+Mean CRLBs for each metabolites were; tNAA (8%), tCr (11%), tCho (10%), Ins (10%) and Glx (21%).
+The reproducibility of MRS measurements achieved with this protocol have previously been reported (Solanky et al., 2013).

 Differences in spinal cord measures between patients and controls

 There was no significant difference in CSA between patients and controls, after adjusting for age and gender (P = 0.092).
-Patients had lower spinal tNAA and Glx concentrations than healthy controls, after correction for age, gender and CSA (Table 2 and Figure 2).
-Ins concentrations were borderline significantly higher in patients than healthy controls (Table 2).
+Patients had lower spinal tNAA and Glx concentrations than healthy controls, after correction for age, gender and CSA, and this was most marked in patients with spinal cord lesions within the spectroscopic volume (Table 2 and Figure 2).
+Ins concentrations were borderline significantly higher in patients than healthy controls but were significantly elevated in patients with a C1-C3 lesion (Table 2).

-Patients had significantly higher perpendicular diffusivity (indicating increased movement of water perpendicular to the main cord axis, as reflected by increased ADCxy and FWHMxy and reduced P0xy), in the whole cord and the anterior, posterior and lateral columns, and a significant increase in parallel diffusivity (ADCz) confined to the posterior columns when compared with controls, after adjusting for age, gender and CSA (Table 3 and Figure 2).
+Patients had significantly higher perpendicular diffusivity (indicating increased movement of water perpendicular to the main cord axis, as reflected by increased ADCxy and FWHMxy and reduced P0xy), in the whole cord and the anterior, posterior and lateral columns, and a significant increase in parallel diffusivity (ADCz) confined to the posterior columns when compared with controls, after adjusting for age, gender and CSA (Table 2, Table 3 and Figure 2).
+Perpendicular diffusivity derived from QSI indices (FWHMxy and P0), but not ADCxy was also significantly higher in patients with normal appearing spinal tissue compared with healthy controls (Table 2).

+Univariable analysis of spinal cord metabolite concentrations and QSI metrics in patients

+In patients, spinal cord tNAA concentration was negatively correlated with whole cord ADCxy (r = - 0.581, p = 0.011) and FWHMxy (r = - 0.636, p = 0.005) and positively correlated with whole cord P0xy (r = 0.646, p = 0.004) (Supplementary Figure 4).
+Other spinal metabolite concentrations did not correlate significantly with each other, or with cord QSI indices.

 Associations between whole cord imaging measures and clinical disability